Buffett touts benefits of buybacks in his shareholder letter - KESQ

 “When you are told that all repurchases are harmful to shareholders or to the country, or particularly beneficial to CEOs, you are listening to either an economic illiterate or a silver-tongued demagogue (characters that are not mutually exclusive),” wrote Buffett, who himself is a long-time Democrat.

-“Any politician, regardless of the aisle side, should stand up and be at attention to a statement like that,” said Smead, who is with Seattle-based Smead Capital Management.
+“Any politician, regardless of the aisle side, should stand up and be at attention to a statement like that,” said Smead, who is with Phoenix-based Smead Capital Management.

 Buffett used his typical self-deprecating style to say Berkshire’s remarkable record of doubling the returns of the S&P 500 over the last 58 years with him at the helm is the result of only “about a dozen truly good decisions – that would be about one every five years.”

-Note: This story has been corrected to show that Smead Capital Management is based in Phoenix, not Seattle.